theheavygluon/QuantumFinance/README.md

 ## **Introduction**

 **Welcome** to this introductory course on the applications of Quantum Physics in the financial world.
-In this course we will be taking you through several applications of Quantum Computational methods in various financial situations and showing you examples of these in some coding exercises.
+In this course we will be taking you through several applications of Quantum Computational methods in various financial situations through several lecture videos as well as showing you a few examples of these with some coding exercises.

-_Quantum Computation is attracting an ever-increasing amount of research interest, hype and concequently, funding (both academic and commercial).
+Quantum Computation is attracting an ever-increasing amount of research interest, hype and consequently, funding (both academic and commercial).
 One industry that seems to be particularly interested in the utilization of quantum computers is the finance industry.
 This mini-course is designed to introduce basic Quantum Computing and display a few examples of how it can be applied to the world of finance.
-The target audience is undergraduates in quantitative fields such as physics, math, computer science (and even finance)._
+The target audience is undergraduates in quantitative fields such as physics, math, computer science (and even finance).

 _In this course, one will find that each topic has the following resources: Theoretical lecture (uploaded to YouTube), Jupyter Notebook (Coding Implementation in IBM's <a href=https://qiskit.org>Qiskit </a> library) and a problem set._